ldijkman/Arduino_Plant_Watering_System/README.md

 start time, end time, let plants sleep at night, no watering at night

-start watering on average startvalue in % of 2 Capacitive Moisture Sensors
+start watering on average startvalue in % of 2 Capacitive Soil Moisture Sensors

 timed duration of watering